Exploiting sales capacity

 - Only 15-20% of these visits are to potential customers

-To release capacity, salesmen have to be released from having to chase sales support tasks.
+To release the salespeople capacity, they have to be released from having to chase sales support tasks.
 But building a backend support team that truly serves its purpose is not simple.
 Many companies have tried this and burnt their fingers.
-To free up some of their salesmen’s time, some companies, particularly the ones with multiple business units and geographically spread out branch locations, have tried to create a commercial function at branches to support the backend work like order entry, dispatches and material follow up.
+To free up some of their salespeople’s time, some companies, particularly the ones with multiple business units and geographically spread out branch locations, have tried to create a commercial function at branches to support the backend work like order entry, material follow up, and dispatches.
 But this did not work as expected for two reasons.
 For one, the support team did not have the authority to interact with customers directly.
 They could complete their tasks only with information and help from the sales team.
 The prime responsibility and accountability of support tasks resided with the sales force.
 Secondly, the support team also had other unrelated responsibilities limiting their availability to undertake support tasks in a timely manner.
-When tasks were missed or were incomplete, the salesmen had to follow up with them.
+When tasks were missed or were incomplete, the salespeople had to follow up with them.
 So, the support team was not perceived as adding any value.
-To the contrary, it was seen as just adding another layer to the bureaucracy the sales team had to wade through.
+On the contrary, it was seen as just adding another layer to the bureaucracy the sales team had to wade through.

 The core problem

-The only way out of this conflict is to question the fundamental assumptions of how Sales as a function is structured.
-The two key assumptions under the current organization of sales are as below:
+The only way out of this conflict is to question the fundamental assumptions of how sales as a function is structured.
+The two critical assumptions under the current organization of sales are as below:

-The first assumption is flawed and the second one costly.
-Customers need to be able reach out to the company and have access to the relevant information without having to continuously repeat themselves.
-But it is irrelevant whether this is to the same person who sold their product to them or not.
-In fact, in many situations, they prefer to talk to an expert, rather than a person who just acts as a contact point without having the necessary competency to deal with the queries.
+The first assumption is flawed, and the second one is costly.
+Customers need to be able to reach out to the company and have access to the relevant information without having to repeat themselves continuously.
+But it is irrelevant whether this is to the same person who sold their product to them.
+In fact, in many situations, they prefer to talk to an expert rather than a person who just acts as a contact point without having the necessary competency to deal with the queries.
 The banking sector works very effectively with multiple windows – customers interact with the call center, website, and branch offices without feeling the need to talk to just one person.